svenstaro/dwarf_fortress_unfuck/README.md

 make -j4
 ```

-If the build completeted successfulyl the library file is in `build/libgraphics.so`
+If the build completed successfully the library file is in `build/libgraphics.so`